Kajaasfaq/Company-list-Chennai/Readme.md

 ## List of Companies in Chennai 🚀

-# 🔍 Find Your Dream Job: A Complete Directory of Companies in Chennai
+# Find Your Dream Job: A Complete Directory of Companies in Chennai 🔍

-> If you're searching for jobs in Chennai, this repository is your one-stop destination for exploring opportunities across all types of companies—from small startups to global MNCs.
+> + If you're searching for jobs in Chennai, this repository is your one-stop destination for exploring opportunities across all types of companies—from small startups to global MNCs.

-## -- All the Companies from Small Startups to Big MNC Companies --
 > + If you are reading this, I would like to invite you to contribute to this repository for the latest updates.
 Please make a pull request to this repository.

 ## Join and Contribute

 # Your input can help make this resource even better!

 > + 💡 Add New Companies: Share details of companies based in Chennai that aren't listed yet.
 > + 🔄 Update Information: Keep existing entries up to date by adding career pages, LinkedIn profiles, or other relevant details.

+## Read below to learn how to create a Pull Request (PR)

-## List of Companies in Chennai
+## List of Companies in Chennai ->>

 | C.No | Company Name    |	 Industry     |	     Careers Page    |      LinkedIn    |     Email    |
 | ---- | ------------    |	 --------     |	     ------------    |	    -------     |     -----    |